IHE/ITI.SeR/SeR.md

 the hospital IT authorizing the mHealth app to perform the transactions defined in the MHD Profile.

-The mHealth infrastructure enforces access decisions in the background and discloses the laboratory reports depending on the access policies of the hospital (e.g., identity and role of Dr. Brown, employment state, etc.).
+The mHealth infrastructure enforces Authorization Decisions in the background and discloses the laboratory reports depending on the access policies of the hospital (e.g., identity and role of Dr. Brown, employment state, etc.).